-She is 23 years old, and has recently completed an Honours year studying English Literature at The University of Queensland.
+She is 23 years old, and completed an Honours degree studying English Literature at The University of Queensland in 2016.
 She completed a Bachelor of Science/Arts, majoring in Biomedical Science (specialising in genetics) and English Literature in 2015.

 She has worked in a number of different industries in a variety of roles, including retail, hospitality, in SEO, a contact call centre, and as an office manager.
 She has also volunteered at World Science Festival Brisbane (2016) and the Brisbane Writers Festival (2014-2016).
 She is a massive tea lover, and currently the proud owner of a beautiful cat, way too much Mimco, and a ridiculous number of books.